marccamb/starter-academic/content/home/experience.md

   location = "Toulouse, France"
   date_start = "2015-10-01"
   date_end = "2018-12-14"
-  description = """Heterogeneity within infections: the case of the vector-borne insect pathogen, *Xenorhabdus nematophila*
+  description = """Heterogeneity within infections: the case of the vector-borne insect pathogen, *Xenorhabdus nematophila*.

   In collaboration with the DGIMI lab, INRAE Montpellier University
   """